JosephineJin/Invesco-Quantitative-Analyst/README.md

 # Systematic Credit Mini-Pipeline

 A small, end-to-end research pipeline for a long-only US High Yield credit strategy.
-Built for the Invesco second-round take-home: emphasis on engineering quality (reproducibility, modularity, testing, robustness) over breadth.
+Built for the Invesco second-round take-home project.

 ## What it does